Jvpjava/osTicket-Ticket-Lifecycle-Lab/README.md

 <p align="center"><img src="images/3.
 Delete Maintenance Department.png" width="700"></p>

 ### 2. Logged in as the End User
+- Desktop2 Computer will be used by Karen Valerio and Ken Valerio.
+- Karen Valerio and Ken Valerio have their own crendetials respectively.
+- For the first Ticket ill sign in with Karens crendentials and the second Ticket ill sign in as Ken Valerio.

 Sign into **Desktop2** using Karen’s domain account.
-From there, I accessed the osTicket end-user portal to submit tickets as if I were a real employee needing support.
+- From there, I accessed the osTicket end-user portal to submit tickets as if I were a real employee needing support.

 <p align="center"><img src="images/9.
 Signin To Domain.png" width="700"></p>
 <p align="center"><img src="images/9.
 Gethired-KarenV.png" width="700"></p>